Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 12 trips daily across all routes, resulting in approximately six weekly trips per individual stop.
+Only 2.3% of residents work from home (as per the 2021 Census; potentially influenced by COVID-19 conditions).
+The service frequency averages 12 trips daily across all routes, translating to roughly six weekly trips per individual stop.

 Frequently Asked Questions - Transport